 When it comes to stress, his experiments have showed that the body has both physical and emotional reactions to mindfulness practice.

 "People typically feel calmer and less anxious.
 There's a modest reduction in stress hormone, as well," Davidson said.

 There's good evidence to suggest that mindfulness improves your attention span, too.
 It might not help you resist looking at those cute cat videos your co-worker sends, but there are areas of basic research where the "findings clearly show that practicing mindfulness can result in improvement of objective measures," Davidson said.

 Evidence suggests that mindfulness training can improve students' standardized test scores, attendance and discipline.
 But it also works for adults.

 Several workplace studies found that employees who get mindfulness training become more productive and stable.
 They demonstrate more self-control and efficiency.
 Employees with mindfulness training also seem to pick up on things faster and can read group dynamics better.

 One study even showed that mindfulness practitioners recognize facial expressions better, making them more emotionally intelligent and helping them to be more empathetic.

 Depression and addiction helped, kind of

-also seems to help people who struggle with mental health issues such as depresson.
+Mindfulness also seems to help people who struggle with mental health issues such as depression.

 Learning to live in the moment can't cure depression, but it can alleviate problems associated with it.
 It can reduce your anxiety, the feelings of hopelessness and the stresses that come from constantly worrying about the future or ruminating on the past.